varvet/serenade.js/README.md

 on models, and those changes should then be dynamically reflected in the view.
 This is the essence of the classical MVC pattern.

-Events are bound by using the `event:name=bidning` syntax for an element's attributes like so:
+Events are bound by using the `event:name=binding` syntax for an element's attributes like so:

 ``` slim